Americas

-The Spanish presence involved the enslavement of large numbers of the indigenous population of America.
+The Spanish presence involved the enslavement of large numbers of the indigenous population of the Americas.
 Diseases introduced from Europe and West Africa devastated the indigenous peoples, and the European powers colonized the Americas.
 Mass emigration from Europe, including large numbers of indentured servants, and importation of African slaves largely replaced the indigenous peoples in much of the Americas.
 Decolonization of the Americas began with the American Revolution in the 1770s and largely ended with the Spanish–American War in the late 1890s.
 Currently, almost all of the population of the Americas resides in independent countries; however, the legacy of the colonization and settlement by Europeans is that the Americas share many common cultural traits, most notably Christianity and the use of West European languages: primarily Spanish, English, Portuguese, French, and, to a lesser extent, Dutch.

 The Americas are home to more than a billion inhabitants, two-thirds of whom reside in the United States, Brazil, and Mexico.
 It is home to eight megacities (metropolitan areas with 10 million inhabitants or more): Greater Mexico City (21.2 million), São Paulo (21.2 million), New York City (19.7 million), Los Angeles (18.8 million), Buenos Aires (15.6 million), Rio de Janeiro (13.0 million), Bogotá (10.4 million), and Lima (10.1 million).